Karns City Holds Off Late Moniteau Charge to Down Rival Warriors, 70-60, on Its Home Floor

 For Karns City, holding off Moniteau was good for its collective psyche after losing to Redbank Valley last week on a buzzer-beating 3-pointer in overtime.

 “It’s good because this year the league is super tough,” Kepple said.
 “Redbank is good.
 Clarion is good.
-Clarion-Limestone is good and Moniteau us good.
-Everybody’s good this year, so to play these tight games early in the year, when we go down the stretch, we’ll be prepared for those situations.”
+Clarion-Limestone is good and Moniteau is good.
+Everybody’s good this year, so to play these tight games early in tyear whenwhen we go down the stretch, we’ll be prepared for those situations.”

 Copyright © 2023 EYT Media Group, Inc. All rights reserved.
 Any copying, redistribution or retransmission of the contents of this service without the express written consent of EYT Media Group, Inc. is expressly prohibited.